aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 {{W - W_{wet}} \over {T - T_{wet}}} = -{h \over {\lambda_{wet}\ k^*}}
 $$

-Therefore, the variation of humidity in the gaseous phase is fairly proportional to its variation in temperature, producing a fairly straight line in the psychromeric chart.
+Therefore, the variation of humidity in the gaseous phase is closely proportional to its variation in temperature, producing a fairly straight line in the psychromeric chart.

 ### Empirical Equations